 Discover amazing works at the National Gallery of Art

 Three acres of skylights illuminate the masterworks at the National Gallery of Art.
 On par with the world’s most important art museums, the National Gallery was established with a gift from Andrew Mellon in 1937.
 In this marble temple are invaluable works of art from every era, including the only Leonardo Da Vinci painting in the Americas, Ginerva de’ Benci.
 Make sure to visit the East Building, the museum's modern art wing designed by renowned architect I.M.
 Pei.

 Originally a key transit point for farmers selling tobacco in the 1700s, the city of Georgetown actually predates Washington, DC by nearly 100 years.
 Georgetown’s mostly Federal and Georgian-style homes have been artfully preserved, and there are more than four hundred shopping, dining and nightlife options there, making for a day full of exploration.

 Palmer Alley is the highlight of CityCenterDC, a majestic walk decorated with different seasonal features throughout the year.
 The fixtures, which range from pink balloons during cherry blossom season to bright lights around the holidays, are picturesque and beg for Instagram love.
 CityCenterDC also frequently offers free events.

-Looking for more free things to do?
-Check out our family-friendly favorites
+If you're looking for more free things to do, make sure to check out our family-friendly favorites.